-- The building cost index climbed solidly by 6.8 percent in September 2021, the 5-year highest price increase on building materials.
-This sudden rise in building material prices follows a period of subdued inflation trajectory at the back of the Covid-19 pandemic supply and demand mismatches. - A broad-based spike in prices of most building materials notably electrical, plumbing, tilling and steel materials was observed in September 2021 with a notable exception of cement prices that remained broadly unchanged due to muted demand pressures. - Interestingly, the materials that recorded the sharpest price increases are predominantly imported. - This research interprets this sudden inflationary pattern of predominantly imported materials to be largely due to supply disruptions compounded with rising production costs a trend that is prevailing globally. - However, for sand prices, the increase is pinned down on the ongoing environmental compliance enforcements which drives suppliers far from their delivery points meaning higher transportation or delivery costs to clients. - Differences in building materials prices by town are largely explained by unique supply sources, demand and supply factors, the distance to key import entry channels (Southern borders with South Africa and the coastal port of Walvis Bay). - All things constant, a time series analysis confirms that building materials prices have a pass-through effect to prevailing house prices. - Signalling the end of monetary policy easing cycle, central banks around the world including that of South Africa which provides policy guidance to Namibia have started hinting on timelines of tapering amid the build-up of inflationary pressures. - The deteriorating household indebtedness which was amplified by the Covid-19 pandemic amid declining disposable incomes could take time to repair as the recovery remains lacklustre. - The persisting funding gap for land delivery and housing developments amid wanning revenue collections and limited borrowing capacity of most local authorities calls for conventional funding options which capitalises on the broader asset base of these local authorities. - Mortgage loan quality measured by Non-performing loan ratio of the stock of mortgage loans in the country continues to deteriorate further in 2021 reaching 6.8 percent, a rate above crisis rate of 6 percent.
-Despite that this ratio is rising at a gradual pace, it should be treated with caution as the metric is compounded by payment holidays which would in any case underestimate the prevailing credit risk of quality of loans.
-As banks phases out payment holiday offers with time, NPLs will continue to edge up reflecting the prevailing environment.
+- The building cost inflation accelerated further reaching 7.1 percent in December 2021, the 5-year highest price increase on building materials. - Broad-based elevated price pressures on building materials persisted for the entire second half of 2021 with a notable exception of cement price that is aligned to local demand fundamentals. - Notable high inflationary pressures are observed on predominantly imported materials, a trend which this research attributes to be largely due to supply disruptions compounded with global rising production costs. - However, for sand prices, the price pressure is pinned down on the ongoing environmental compliance enforcements which drives suppliers far from their delivery points meaning higher transportation or delivery costs to clients.
+Recent trend of rising fuel prices adds another layer on sand price inflation. - Previous government budgets have proved to trade off capital spending for operational spending, a situation likely to persist in the upcoming 2022/23 National budget.
+Reduced capital spending means weak demand and by extension prices for cement during the same period taking into account the compounded effect of weak private sector investment trend. - Differences in building materials prices by town are largely explained by unique supply sources, demand and supply factors, the distance to key import entry channels (Southern borders with South Africa and the coastal port of Walvis Bay). - All things constant, a time series analysis confirms that building materials prices have a pass-through effect to prevailing house prices. - The steady decline of household mortgage credit growth which is traced pre-pandemic period could be compounded by low property valuations and borrowing costs.
+Furthermore, the high indebtedness of households and deteriorating affordability in the advent of worsening disposable incomes could equally explain this trend while the recovery of corporate mortgage credit since January 2021 signals a comeback of corporate investments in the property market after a period of balance sheet repair and in response to somewhat lacklustre housing market recovery. - Monetary policy remains highly accommodative at the present historically low policy rates.
+However, Central banks around the world including that of South Africa which provides policy guidance to Namibia have started to tighten policy amid the persisting inflationary pressures.
+Over the last 5 months of 2021, domestic inflation kept rising each month and Bank of Namibia's inflation outlook have been revised up. - The deteriorating household indebtedness which was amplified by the Covid-19 pandemic amid declining disposable incomes could take time to repair as the recovery remains lacklustre. - The persisting funding gap for land delivery and housing developments amid wanning revenue collections and limited borrowing capacity of most local authorities calls for conventional funding options which capitalises on the broader asset base of these local authorities.